 The firm’s stock can be traded in the same way as any other shares, but the complex corporate structure shows that the firm is majority owned by Grupo México, which owns 88.9% of Southern Copper stock.
 The operations of Southern Copper are run out of head offices in Phoenix, Arizona and Lima, Peru, and most of its mining activity is carried out in Mexico and Peru.

-As of April 2021, Southern Copper was ranked fifth among the world’s largest copper mining companies.
+Southern Copper is among the world’s largest copper mining companies.
 It operates mining, smelting and refining facilities in Mexico and Peru.
 Its major mining operations include Peru’s Toquepala and Cuajone mines and Mexico’s Buena Vista del Cobre (formerly known as Cananea) and La Caridad mines.
-This all adds up to 80% of the firm’s revenue being based on copper mining, and in 2020, it produced just over one million tonnes of the metal, a slight increase on the previous year.

 Other materials that the firm extracts, refines and processes include molybdenum concentrate, refined silver, gold, and other materials.